mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

     def connect(self, a: int, b: int) -> List[List[int]]:
         """
-        Updates self.graph to connect individuals A and B.
+        Updates self.graph to connect nodes A and B.
         """
         self.graph[a][b] = 1
         self.graph[b][a] = 1